 How to Hire a Webmaster

-Hiring a webmaster can be a scary prospect.
+Hiring a webmaster can be a scary process.
 You’re sharing the controls of your online presence to another person.
-It’s important to find the right partner to work with in this venture.
+It’s important to find the right partner to work within this venture.
 If you’re having the site built by your new webmaster, make sure that you’ve ironed out the details of who will what and when in advance.
 You should create an agreement so that the site and content remain in your ownership.
 Note: we believe you should retain 100% ownership of all your accounts and data.
 Never relinquish complete control; rather, you’re allowing access to a webmaster to perform tasks on your behalf.

 Many webmasters work in a freelance capacity or you can choose to hire a company that specializes in web design and offers ongoing maintenance services.
 In either scenario, you want to thoroughly vet the person who will be running your website.
 Check their portfolio and ask how their services have improved their client’s website performance.
 A professional webmaster will be able to give you concrete examples of the value of their work.
 Make sure you do your due diligence and request references.
 Your online presence represents a major portion of your business branding and marketing, but that doesn’t mean it should take up more time than the actual running of your business.

 Has your business grown to the point of hiring a webmaster?
 What were your telltale signs?